 Landlord Entry to Rental Property

-Legal Reasons Landlords May Access Rental Property
+Legal Reasons Landlords May Enter Rental Property

 Michigan has no state statute that sets clear parameters as to when a landlord’s entry is (or is not) permissible.
 Nor does Michigan statute specifically define a tenant’s right to privacy.
 In the absence of statutory law, common law (relevant court decisions) serves as a guide post.
 Under Michigan common law, a tenant has the right of “quiet enjoyment” of the rental premises.
 Quiet enjoyment includes protections against a landlord’s unreasonable entry.
-Since unreasonable entry isn’t lawful, it is considered to be trespassory.
+Since unreasonable entry isn’t lawful, it is considered to be trespassing.
 Trespassing is both a tort and a crime.

-On the flip side, reasonable entry is permitted.
+On the flip side, reasonable landlord entry is permitted.
 But what is reasonable entry?
 Obviously, a landlord is legally permitted to enter an apartment or rental unit when the tenant gives permission.
 The same is true when a real emergency develops—one that threatens life or property, such as a fire, cracked water pipe, or serious gas leak.
 Also, any landlord who reasonably believes that the tenant has abandoned (permanently departed without giving notice or returning the key) the property may legally enter without giving notice.
 In the latter case, it is advisable to attempt some form of 24 hour notice before entry.

-A tenant’s failure to cooperate with his/her landlord’s reasonable attempts to enter the rental unit may lead to mistrust and disputes, perhaps culminating in an eviction.
+A tenant’s failure to cooperate with their landlord’s reasonable attempts to enter the rental unit may lead to mistrust and disputes, perhaps culminating in an eviction.
 Even so, such uncooperative behavior does not grant the landlord a free pass to enter.
 Even where a tenant has clearly violated a lease provision, the landlord is still prohibited from unreasonably entering the rental premises.
 A tenant who violates a lease might eventually be evicted.
 Even so, that tenant maintains legal control of the premises until the sheriff or bailiff performs the actual eviction.
-Until that time, the landlord remains bound by tenant’s rights to quiet enjoyment.
-Please see the RPOA Eviction Timeline & Notice Forms chart for more information on the types of evictions, forms used, waiting periods and typical timeframe it takes for each type of eviction.
+Until that time, the landlord remains bound by the tenant’s rights to quiet enjoyment.
+Please see the RPOA Eviction Timeline & Notice Forms chart for more information on the types of evictions, forms used, waiting periods and typical time frame it takes for each type of eviction.

-Although the state of Michigan has no statute covering reasonable entry, local governments might.
+Although the state of Michigan has no statute covering reasonable landlord entry, local governments might.
 Be sure to check applicable municipal and county ordinances.
 In the absence of any such regulations, a judge or jury decides what is reasonable entry in Michigan—on a case by case basis.
 Again, this article simply serves as a guideline for best practices.

 Invasion of Tenant Privacy